flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 Some games require the main character to move vertically; therefore, the nametable is set up with **horizontal mirroring**.
 Other games need their character to move left and right, and so implement **vertical mirroring** instead.

-Either type of mirroring allows the PPU to update background tiles without the user noticing, as there is ample of space to scroll while new tiles are being rendered at a distance.
+Either type of mirroring allows the PPU to update background tiles without the user noticing, as there is ample space to scroll while new tiles are being rendered at a distance.

 But what happens if the character needs to move diagonally?
 The PPU can scroll in any direction; however, without extra VRAM, the edges are forced to share the same colour palette (remember that tiles are grouped in blocks).